-PRINT SETUP - Change the printer and/or printer options Available in Main Menu and Document Menu.
+PRINT SETUP - Change the printer and/or printer options

 This command is used to change the printer and/or the printer options.
 Only printers that were installed using the Windows Print Manager are accessible with this command.
 When this command is selected, a dialog box will be displayed on the screen.